needle-mirror/com.unity.ai.navigation/Documentation~/AreasAndCosts.md

 - **Walkable** is a generic area type which specifies that the area can be walked on.
 - **Not Walkable** is a generic area type which prevents navigation.
 It is useful for cases where you want to mark certain object to be an obstacle, but without getting NavMesh on top of it.
-- **Jump** is an area type that is assigned to all auto-generated Off-Mesh Links.
+- **Jump** is an area type that is assigned to all auto-generated **NavMesh Links**.

-If several objects of different area types are overlapping, the resulting navmesh area type will generally be the one with the highest index.
+If several objects of different area types are overlapping, the resulting NavMesh area type will generally be the one with the highest index.
 There is one exception however: _Not Walkable_ always takes precedence.
 Which can be helpful if you need to block out an area.

 ## Area Mask